This is a list of all physical therapy and rehabilitation science courses. For more information, see Physical Therapy and Rehabilitation Science.

 Small-group case study seminars and simulated patient instructor learning experiences; clinical problems coordinated with concurrent courses taken in curriculum; student centered, problem-based learning format; emphasis on evidence-based practice objectives.
 Second in a two-part series of integrated courses.
 Prerequisites: PTRS:5235.

-Integrated clinical experiences in area physical therapy clinics; overview of diverse nature of practice through half- or full-day experience; basic skills in examination, intervention, and documentation.
+Integrated clinical experiences in area physical therapy clinics; overview of diverse nature of practice through half-day experiences; basic skills in examination, intervention, and documentation.

 The changing U.S. health care system; access to physical therapy services, reimbursement to health care providers, mechanisms for controlling costs while providing quality care; clinical vignettes, small group problem solving.

 PTRS:6121 Physical Therapy Management and Administration II 1 s.h.